Wildhoney/Pellucid/README.md

 * **Heroku**: [http://pellucid.herokuapp.com/](http://pellucid.herokuapp.com/)

 As `Pellucid` is a highly experimental module, it requires a browser that supports [Custom Elements](http://caniuse.com/#search=custom%20element).
-With the lack of any screenshot API, `Pellucid` uses archaic `iframe` elements to create a crystalline blurred background for your elements &ndash; as such there are certain downsides. `Pellucid` merely loads the current page in its default state, and therefore any elements which have been modified since the initial state will not be included in the crystalline background &ndash; this affects greatly SPAs and pages that use POST data.
+With the lack of any screenshot API, `Pellucid` uses antiquated `iframe` elements to create a crystalline blurred background for your elements &ndash; as such there are certain downsides. `Pellucid` merely loads the current page in its default state, and therefore any elements which have been modified since the initial state will not be included in the crystalline background &ndash; this affects greatly SPAs and pages that use POST data.
+Considerations should also be taken for the dupliicated page-load.

 ![Screenshot](http://i.imgur.com/Azepeaq.png)